AsenchikA/middle.messenger.praktikum.yandex/README.md

 4. Profile
 5. Editing profile

-There are no libraries except of preprocessors.
+There are no libraries except for preprocessors.

 [Design](https://www.figma.com/file/24EUnEHGEDNLdOcxg7ULwV/Chat?node-id=0%3A1) is mostly made by Yandex Praktikum team.